 Back to top

-Getting around after your Scottsdale flight is cheap and easy.
-The city has a free trolley running all week long from 11am to 6pm.
+Getting around Scottsdale is cheap and easy.
+The city has a free trolley running all week long.
 Trolleys arrive every 15 minutes, so you’ll never be waiting long to get to Fashion Square, the Arts District or Old Town.
 You can also take one of the separate routes to connect to the Metro Valley Bus line if you need to get to one of Scottsdale’s surrounding towns.
 You can also rent a car to get around.
 Parking is easy to find and you can pick up a map at the Scottsdale Visitors Bureau.

 Back to top